danielMicallef/danielMicallef.github.io/_posts/2022-05-28-how-to-add-iron.md

   - Vitamin C
 image: assets/images/blog_images/3.webp
 published: true
+description: >-
+  Anaemia is a condition that results from iron deficiency in the blood.
+Here are a few tips to add iron in your diet through natural food sources.
 ---

 Do you experience periods of generalised tiredness and shortness of breath?
 You may be suffering from Anaemia - a condition that generally results from **iron deficiency** in the blood.